German Confederation: Armed forces

 The German Federal Army (Deutsches Bundesheer) was supposed to collectively defend the German Confederation from external enemies, primarily France.
 Successive laws passed by the Confederate Diet set the form and function of the army, as well as contribution limits of the member states.
 The Diet had the power to declare war and was responsible for appointing a supreme commander of the army and commanders of the individual army corps.
 This made mobilization extremely slow and added a political dimension to the army.
 In addition, the Diet oversaw the construction and maintenance of several German Federal Fortresses and collected funds annually from the member states for this purpose.

-Projections of army strength were published in 1835, but the work of forming the Army Corps did not commence until 1840 as a consequence of the Rhine Crisis.
+Projections of army strength were published in 1835, but the work of forming the Army Corps did not commence until 1840 as a consequence of the Rhine crisis.
 Money for the fortresses were determined by an act of the Confederate Diet in that year.
 By 1846, Luxemburg still had not formed its own contingent, and Prussia was rebuffed for offering to supply 1,450 men to garrison the Luxemburg fortress that should have been supplied by Waldeck and the two Lippes.
 In that same year, it was decided that a common symbol for the Federal Army should be the old Imperial two-headed eagle, but without crown, scepter, or sword, as any of those devices encroached on the individual sovereignty of the states.
 King Frederick William IV of Prussia was among those who derided the "disarmed imperial eagle" as a national symbol.

 The German Federal Army was divided into ten Army Corps (later expanded to include a Reserve Corps).
-However, the Army Corps were not exclusive to the German Confederation but composed from the national armies of the member states, and did not include all of the armed forces of a state.
+The Army Corps were not exclusive to the German Confederation but composed of the member states' armies, and did not include all of the armed forces of a state.
 For example, Prussia's army consisted of nine Army Corps but contributed only three to the German Federal Army.

 The strength of the mobilized German Federal Army was projected to total 303,484 men in 1835 and 391,634 men in 1860, with the individual states providing the following figures: